com-lihaoyi/utest/readme.md

 ----------------------------------------

-uTest offers the `utestBeforeEach` and `utestAfterEach` methods that you can override on any test suite, these methods are invoked before and after running each test.
+uTest offers the `utestBeforeEach` and `utestAfterEach` methods that you can override on any `TestSuite`, these methods are invoked before and after running each test.

 ```scala